Instituto del Petróleo metro station

 Instituto del Petróleo metro station (Note: Estación del Metro Instituto del Petróleo.
 Spanish pronunciation: /es/.
-The name of the station literally means "Petroleum Institute" in Spanish.) is a Mexico City Metro transfer station in Gustavo A. Madero, Mexico City.
-It is a combined underground and at-grade station with two side platforms each, along Lines 5 (the Yellow Line) and 6 (the Red Line).
+The name of the station literally means "Petroleum Institute" in Spanish.) is a transfer station on the Mexico City Metro in Gustavo A. Madero, Mexico City.
+Instituto del Petróleo is a combined underground and at-grade station divided into two lines.
+It serves Lines 5 (Yellow Line) and 6 (Red Line), each with two side platforms.
 Instituto del Petróleo metro station is located between Politécnico and Autobuses del Norte stations on Line 5, and between Vallejo and Lindavista stations on Line 6.
-It serves the colonias (neighborhoods) of Valle del Tepeyac, San Bartolo Atepehuacan, and Nueva Industrial.
-The station's pictogram depicts an oil derrick, and its name is on account of its proximity to the Mexican Petroleum Institute headquarters.
+The stop serves the Colonias (neighborhoods) of Valle del Tepeyac, San Bartolo Atepehuacan, and Nueva Industrial.
+The Line 5 building is situated along Eje Central Avenue.

-Instituto del Petróleo metro station opened on 30 August 1982 with service on Line 5 northward toward Politécnico.
-West service on Line 6 toward El Rosario started on 21 December 1983.
+Instituto del Petróleo metro station opened on 30 August 1982 as part of the extending service from La Raza to Politécnico station, with eastbound service to Pantitlán.
+Service on Line 6 began on 21 December 1983 as the temporary eastern terminal of the line.

+The pictogram representing Instituto del Petróleo metro station depicts an oil derrick, and the station's name references the nearby Mexican Petroleum Institute headquarters.
 Inside the station, there is a collection of sculptures titled Petróleo, made of oil drums and created by Mexican artist Ernesto Paulsen Camba.

-In 2019, the station had an overall average daily ridership of 9,309 passengers.
+In 2025, Instituto del Petróleo served 2,767,146 passenger entries, making it one of the least-accessed transfer stations in the system and one of the least-used stations on either of its lines.

-Location
+Location and layout

-A Petróleo sculpture found at the Line 6 platforms.

-Instituto del Petróleo is a metro transfer station in the Gustavo A. Madero borough, in northern Mexico City.
-The station lies along Eje Central (in the section formerly known as 100 Metros Avenue), and serves colonias (Mexican Spanish for "neighborhoods") of Valle del Tepeyac, San Bartolo Atepehuacan, and Nueva Industrial.
-Within the system, it lies between Politécnico and Autobuses del Norte stations on Line 5; on Line 6, between Vallejo and Lindavista stations.
+Instituto del Petróleo is a transfer metro station, located in the Colonias (neighborhoods) of Valle del Tepeyac, San Bartolo Atepehuacan, and Nueva Industrial, in Gustavo A. Madero borough, northern Mexico City.
+The stop is situated along Eje Central (Line 5), and below Calle Poniente 134 (Line 6).

+Within the system, it is followed by Politécnico and Autobuses del Norte stations on Line 5 and Vallejo and Lindavista stations on Line 6.
+The station has six exits.
+On Line 5, the northeast and northwest exits provide access to Eje Central and Calle Masagua in Colonia Valle del Tepeyac.
+The southeast and southwest exits provide access to Eje Central, at Calle Otavalo and Calle Poniente 128, respectively, in Colonia San Bartolo Atepehuacan.
+On Line 6, the northern and southern exits provide access to Calle Poniente 134 in Colonia Nueva Industrial.

 The area is serviced by Line 6 of the Metrobús system at Instituto del Petróleo station, a few blocks away; by Line 1 and 8 (formerly Lines A and CP, respectively) of the trolleybus system, and by Routes 23 and 103 of the Red de Transporte de Pasajeros network.